DNG0101/OSMANIA-RESULT-WITH-SGPA-AND-PERCENTAGE/README.md

 ## 📌 What is this website?

-This is a **student-friendly results portal** for Osmania University MBA students.
+This is a **student-friendly results portal** built for Osmania University MBA students.

 The **official Osmania University result page** only shows your:
-- ✅ Grades (O, A+, A, B+, B, C)
+- ✅ Grades (O, A+, A, B+, B, C, FAIL)
-- ✅ Pass / Fail status
+- ✅ Pass / Fail / Promoted status

 But it does **NOT show**:
 - ❌ SGPA